 Education (5025) test, which only reports a composite score in the core content areas.

-Scientifically Based Reading Instruction: As a condition of initial licensure, Utah does not require its early childhood candidates to pass a reading test addressing the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+Scientifically Based Reading Instruction: Beginning September 1, 2022, Utah will require its early childhood candidates to pass the Foundations of Reading (190) test.
+This test addresses the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 However, Utah's early childhood preparation standards address scientifically based reading instruction.

 Provisional and Emergency Licensure: Because provisional and emergency licensure requirements are scored in Provisional and Emergency Licensure, only the test requirements for the state's initial license are considered as part of this goal.